aerleon/aerleon/docs/reference/cli.md

 Examples:

 * Recursively convert all .pol and .inc files in base_directory.
   Original files are left in place.
-Each YAML files is placed in the same directory as the original file.
+Each YAML file is placed in the same directory as the original file.
 Run sanity_check after (-s).

     npx pol2yaml -s --base_directory policies/